MooersLab/voice-in-plus-commands/README.md

 4. Open the csv file in a text editor like VS Code.
 Select all, copy, and then paste them into the text area of the `bulk add` window.
 5. Click the `add commands` button below the text area.
 The new commands will be available for use immediately.

-## Related repos
+## Related repositories
-See [Voice Computing](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing) section of landing page.
+See [Voice Computing](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing) section of the MooersLab landing page.

 ## Rules for developing voice commands

-### Pick word combinations rarely used in normal prose
+### Pick word combinations rarely used in ordinary prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.
 This choice can avoid the accidental insertion of an unintended set of words.
-For example, using the voice command "to do" to insert an org-mode TODO is pretty pointless because this phrase is used frequently in my prose.
+For example, using the voice command "to do" to insert an org-mode TODO is pointless because this phrase is used frequently in my prose.
 Instead, I came up with the command ''priority'' and then the associated alphanumeric code for the priority.
 It is pretty unlikely that I will say the command "priority A1" in my usual prose.